webbk18/CAL-Wiki/_Characters/DivineDungeon/Dale.md

 Referenced in chapter 5 of [DungeonBorn](../../_Books/DivineDungeon/DungeonBorn.md) as 'the young man' several times, and described as having a 'guiless, lightly bearded face' also he has brown eyes.
 21yrs old in chapter 25

 husky young man, looks like he transformed fat to muscle with hard work.
-Common look for the area, brown hair with a well trimmed beard and mustache and brown eyes
+Common look for the area, brown hair with a well trimmed beard and mustache and brown eyes.

 F-ranks Adventuring Party: